| Course | | |

 –

-Stepping up to the Next Level: Coaching Skills for Supervisors
+Stepping Up to the Next Level: Coaching Skills for Supervisors

 In today’s workplace, both supervisors and employees benefit from a coaching approach.
 You will learn how coaching supports adult learning and retention, and how it aligns with engagement-based supervision, which emphasizes clear, effective dialogue with a goal of fostering growth and independence.
 You will explore goal-setting and communication skills that are important to coaching: adapting to the employee’s style, practicing active listening, asking powerful questions, and giving, redirecting, and reinforcing feedback.